-Module Aims: This module aims to give students practical experience in either the industrial setting or the research environment.
-Either two day placements in industry or two day research placements within the College of Engineering are conducted.
-The industrial placements are determined by interview with the companies involved or College staff.
-A range of research projects will be offered by the College staff.
-The module aims to reinforce and deepen material taught previously in the undergraduate environment and broaden practical skills learnt during the previous years.
-The module will provide an opportunity to apply to industrial/research problems the knowledge obtained within the undergraduate course.
-The module will also give experience in teamwork, communication, presentation and planning skills plus where appropriate the experience of the management structures and practices of industrial organisations or research projects.
+Module Aims: This module aims to give students practical experience in either the industrial setting or the research environment..
+Either two day placements in industry or two day research placements within the School are conducted.

+The industrial placements are determined by interview with the companies involved or departmental staff.
+A range of research projects will be offered by the staff.